 At a Glance

-In 2018–2019—his final season as artist-in-residence at the Konzerthaus Dortmund and first season as artist-in-residence at Hamburg’s Elbphilharmonie—Mr. Nelsons continues his regular collaborations with the Vienna Philharmonic Orchestra and Berliner Philharmoniker.
-He also maintains regular collaborations with the Royal Concertgebouw Orchestra, Bavarian Radio Symphony Orchestra, and Philharmonia Orchestra, and has been a regular guest at the Bayreuth Festival and the Royal Opera House, Covent Garden.
+During the 2019–2020 season, Mr. Nelsons continues his ongoing collaborations with the Vienna Philharmonic Orchestra.
+Throughout his career, he has also established regular collaborations with the Berliner Philharmoniker, Bavarian Radio Symphony Orchestra, and Royal Concertgebouw Orchestra, and has been a regular guest at the Bayreuth Festival and the Royal Opera House, Covent Garden.